nclarius/pyPL/doc/Parser.md

 - `V`: set of designated assignment functions for predicate logics (optional)

 Component specifications:
 - Names (formal symbols and real-world objects) are entered as bare srings.
-Whitespace in names is not permitted.
+Names can not contain whitespace.
+  Example: `a`, `John`, not: `Santa Claus`.
 - Sets are enclosed by `{`, `}`, with the elements separated by `,`.
 - Tuples are enclosed by `(`, `)`, with the elements separated by `,`.
 - Functions are enclosed by `[`, `]`, with the elements separated by `,` and argument - value pairs separated by `:`.
-- Elements of interpretations of one-place predicates have to be entered as singleton tuples enclosed in braces `(a)` rather than as bare elements `a`.
+- Elements of interpretations of one-place predicates and the domain of one-place functions have to be entered as singleton tuples enclosed in brackets `(a)` rather than as bare elements `a`.

 Examples: